Filter

 Example: J1939 - filter configuration which accepts PGN 61444 (EEC1) messages.

 J1939 message frames use 29-bit CAN-IDs.
 The Parameter Group Number (PGN) is defined by 18 of the 29 bits.
-The remaining 11 bits define the priority and source address of the message.
-It is often useful to configure a filter to accept a specific PGN regardless of the source address and the priority - this can be done using the filter mask (to ignore the source and priority).
+The remaining 11 bits define e.g. the priority and source-address of the message.
+It is often useful to configure a filter to accept a specific PGN while ignoring the remaining 11 bits - this can be done using the filter mask.

 Below, the left red bits represent the 3-bit priority, the green bits the 18-bit PGN and the right red bits the 8-bit source address of the 29-bit CAN-ID.